DraceniY/SDG4-Global-Quality-Education/README.md

 # Acknowledgement
 I am thankful for the UNESCO Institute for Statistics for providing data.
 This project effort exemplifies the importance of open data practices.

+# Copyright
-Yasmine Draceni - January 2024 (c)
+Yasmine Draceni - January 2024